-DECLARATION BY ELECTORAL OFFICER
+DECLARATION BY

 ELECTORAL OFFICER

 Electoral Full name:

 Officer Address:

 Office ☐ Returning Officer

-☐ Deputy Returning Officer
+Deputy Returning Officer

-☐ Presiding Officer
+Presiding Officer

-☐ Other electoral officer
+Other electoral officer

 District:

-Declaration I accept the above office and declare that:
+Declaration I accept the above office and declare that :

-[Making a false • I will act lawfully, professionally and impartially, and with fairness,
+[Making a false I will act lawfully, professionally y and impartially, and with fairness,

 declaration is an offence] honesty and integrity;

-offence I will not seek to obtain, and having obtained will not make known.
+I will not seek to obtain, and hav ing obtained will not make known,

-the vote of any elector unless required by law
+the vote of any elector unless req quired by law to do so; and

-I will observe and comply with any electoral ,
+I will observe and comply with any electoral Code of Conduct

 prepared or adopted by the Returning Officer.

-[To be signed before Signature: Date:
+[To be signed before a witness] Signature: ignature: Date:

-a witness]
+-

 Witness Full name:

 Officer:

 Signature: Date:

+,

 Notes

+Darlana Can

 Declaration The declaration must be signed before:

-Deciai ation The decidation must be signed before.

-Declaration The declaration must be signed before:

 a Justice of the Peace;

-• a person authorised under the Declarations and Attestations Act 1913
+• a person authorised under the Od .
+55

-to take statutory declarations; or
+Declarations Act 2005 to take sta atutory declarations; or

 a more senior electoral officer.